Tokyo Xtreme Racer: Drift 2: Career

-The career mode (or Conquest mode in the game as it's called) features a single driver (with name provided by the player, default name is "k_taro") on his quest to become the best racer in all the Osaka area.
-The player starts with around ¥2,500,000 (or around $23,000) to buy a car (more than the previous game, Kaido Battle 2, which had only ¥2,200,000 to start and ¥1,500,000 in the first).
-The Conquest mode has been significantly changed, with several new real-life locations of races being present in the game as of course, several new being presented in the game.
-Hakone and Haruna return from the original game, while several new locations, like Shiga Kusatsu, Hiroshima, Nikko and Mount Rokkō (divided into two roads, Ura and Omote) are new roads to race, and some of them being omitted from the game.
+The career mode (or Conquest mode in the game as it is called) features a single driver (with name provided by the player, default name is "k_taro") on their quest to become the best racer in the Osaka Prefecture area.
+The player, depending on the first three letters of the name they enter, which would correspond to the first three digits, starts with anywhere between 1,700,000 and 2,990,000 CP to buy a car.
+The Conquest mode has been significantly changed from the first game, with several new real-life locations being added.
+Hakone and Haruna return from the original game, while several new locations, like Shiga Kusatsu, Hiroshima, Nikko and Mount Rokkō (divided into two roads, Ura and Omote) were added.

-With the original tracks in the game, a new option in the game has been made: Short Courses.
-There are only three short courses in the game, and as the name says, they are much shorter than the long course tracks.
-They cannot be simply unlocked by passing the Conquest mode, but rather by winning the special invitation by beating the significant opponent in the game and winning a number of prizes to be allowed to participate.
-Several sponsors and many high-stakes drivers are on short courses, and several drivers from the original Tokyo Extreme Racer are featured in short courses.
-Also, short courses are only open during the day and during the good weather.
+With the original tracks in the game, a new option in the game has been added, that being "Short Courses".
+There are only eight short courses in the game, which, in line with their name, are much shorter than the normal courses.
+These courses must be unlocked by winning a special invitation event, which is done by beating a significant opponent in the game and winning a number of prizes.
+Several sponsors and many high-stakes drivers are on short courses, and several drivers from the original Tokyo Xtreme Racer are featured in short courses.

-Tuning of the car has been significantly changed as well.
+Tuning of the car was significantly changed as well.
 The sequel features vinyls which can be put on the car, although the sticker scheme has been changed and now only one sticker of the team can be applied to the car.
-Several new body changes were made, with the ability to add mudflaps, rally bonnets and spoilers, as well as carbon trunks and hoods.
-As with the original game, performance can be tuned up, although now there is a different mod of engine tuning in which you pick parts from different manufactures to help tune the car to the maximum amount of power.
-The same goes with Turbo tuning, and now NA engines can be converted to Turbo and also shifted back to NA engines (although cars with stock Turbo cannot be converted to NA engines).
+Several body modification changes were made, with the ability to add mudflaps, custom hoods and spoilers, as well as carbon fiber parts.
+Performance tuning lets the player choose which manufacturer to install a part from, which have varying effects on the car's performance.
+Naturally aspirated engines can be turbocharged, and also shifted back to natural aspiration.
+However, turbocharged cars from the factory cannot have their turbos removed.